Metris strives to deepen its commitment to equity through both our work products and internal company processes.

 Our work practices and policies

-- We reflect on a list of questions during the arc of each of each project, from project design to reporting and presenting findings.
+- We reflect on a list of questions during the arc of each project, from project design to reporting and presenting findings.
 These questions help us check our assumptions and make our work accessible to and reflective of the people at the center of each project.
 We make our â€ścheck listâ€ť and the resources we drew on to craft it, publicly available.

 Our communal growth